Customer Value Management: History, Definitions, Process, & Framework

 As problems became more complex, buyers and sellers increasingly relied on Solution Selling to define and scope requirements and design more sophisticated solutions.

-As competition stiffened further, a Generic Value Selling model appeared — where sellers provided buyers with generic examples of the value achieved by other organizations.
+As competition stiffened further, a Generic Value Selling framework appeared — where sellers provided buyers with generic examples of the value achieved by other organizations.
 But these generalized value propositions were not specifically relevant to each organization; they did not always account for industry, geography, size, or use case variations.

 This led to Specific Value Selling methodologies that enabled value to be quantified and customized for each opportunity.